 It is the first piece of information we ask about a baby – Is it a boy or a girl?
 Historically, the upmost importance has been placed on this perceived dichotomy.
 It is the basis of traditional notions of family, politics, culture and medicine, underpinning the patriarchal and normative societies that have for the most part dominated human history.

 Yet in the 21st century, advances in science and technology necessitate a reimagining of our physical boundaries.
-Our bodies have become liminal spaces – sites for transformation, hybridization and magic.
-Our parts no longer belong to us.
+Our bodies have become sites for transformation, hybridization and magic.
 We are co-created and reimagined.
 Stem cell technology, personalized medicine, transplantation and augmentation ask what is a human body?
 Can we define it?
 Should we try?
-In Technologies of Gender Teresa de Lauretis describes another perspective existing in the “social spaces carved in the interstices of institutions and in the chinks and cracks of the power-knowledge apparati”.
-Lauretis talks about the need to find a “view from elsewhere” – a different context for dialogue which exists in between paradigms.
-I believe this can be found at the intersection between art, science and ethics.

-Over the past six years I have been working on a series of pieces collectively titled Corpus, which aim to find alternative spaces of discourse for the human body.
+Over the past six years artist Charlotte Jarvis has been working on a series of pieces collectively titled Corpus, which aim to find alternative spaces of discourse for the human body.
 The first two parts, Ergo Sum and Et In Arcadia Ego, used stem cell research, genetic engineering and oncological technologies to place the body in between states – disrupting the site, mutating the contents, and confronting im/mortality.
-These pieces used my own cells to decontextualise existing scientific processes in order to reveal their social and emotional meaning.
-In the third part of Corpus I am collaborating with Prof Susana Chuva de Sousal Lopes in Leiden and Kapelica Gallery / Kersnikova Institute in Ljubljana to place my body at the intersection of gender.
-The piece is called In Posse and we will be attempting to make semen from my (“female”) cells.
+They were documented, expressed and expanded upon through a combination of digital film, audio, installation and live cell cultures derived from Charlotte’s own body.
+In the third part of Corpus Charlotte is collaborating with Prof Susana Chuva de Sousal Lopes in Leiden and Kersnikova Institute in Ljubljana to place her body at the intersection of gender.
+The piece is called In Posse and they are attempting to make semen from Charlotte’s (“female”) cells.

-In Leiden we are using Human induced Pluripotant Stem Cells (HiPSCs) derived from my blood and skin to grow spermatozoa.
-These cells have XX chromosomes – the genetic marker of what we describe as physically ‘female’.
-The first stage is to attempt to erase one of these X’s.
-We are doing this through accelerated mutation, scanning and selection.
-The second stage will be to use CRISPR to add specific genes found on the Y chromosome (XY being the genetic marker for ‘male’) that initiate male gamete (sex cell) production.
-We will then attempt to grow a healthy colony of these gender mutated HiPSCs.
-The final stages will involve encouraging this colony to differentiate into the sperm producing cells found in adult testicles.
-Prof. Lopes has received the prestigious 1.5 million euro VICI grant to make this part of the project.
+In Leiden Charlotte and Susana are using Human induced Pluripotant Stem Cells (HiPSCs) derived from Charlotte’s skin to grow spermatozoa.
+These cells have XX chromosomes – the ‘female’ genetic marker.
+The first stage is to attempt to erase one of these X’s through accelerated mutation, scanning and selection.
+The second stage will be to use CRISPR to add synthetic genes found on the ‘male’ Y chromosome.
+They will then attempt to grow a healthy colony of these gender mutated HiPSCs and differentiate them into the sperm producing cells found in adult testicles.

-The Seminal plasma is being developed in Ljublijana at the Biotehna lab, which is part of Kapelica Gallery and the Kersnikova Institute.
-The base of this fluid will be plasma extracted from the blood of multiple women including myself.
-The plasma collected will then be incorporated with thirteen other organic compounds which make up seminal fluid.
-These include proteins, fructose, lactic acid and cellulose.
-Making the seminal fluid will be a collective act – a symbolic rejection of the hierarchy.
+The Seminal plasma has been developed in Ljublijana at the Kersnikova Institute.
+The base of this is plasma is extracted from the blood of multiple womXn (a coven).
+The plasma collected is then incorporated with the other organic compounds which make up seminal fluid, including proteins, fructose, lactic acid and cellulose.
+Making the seminal fluid is a collective act – a symbolic rejection of patriarchal hierarchy

 In Posse is a Latin term with a literal meaning of ‘before we are born’.
 It refers to something which is possible, which has potential, but is yet to be called into existence.
-We are striving for a form of technological, biological and creative activism.
+In Posse is striving for a form of technological, biological and creative activism.
 In Posse seeks to use science and art to undermine traditional notions of patriarchal power and to examine the meaning of gender now and in the future.